Unified Speech and Audio Coding: xHE-AAC

 Fraunhofer has defined the xHE-AAC codec as the combination of the Extended High Efficiency AAC profile and appropriate parts of the MPEG-D DRC Loudness Control Profile or Dynamic Range Control Profile. xHE-AAC extends the operating range of the codec from 12 to 300 kbit/s for stereo signals and allows seamless switching between bitrates over this range for adaptive bitrate delivery (using standards such as MPEG-DASH or HLS for example). xHE-AAC also includes MPEG-D DRC mandatory loudness control to playback content at a consistent volume and offers new dynamic range control profiles for listening in noisy situations.

 While xHE-AAC decoders will be able to decode the bit streams created for the previous AAC family profiles, xHE-AAC encoders are typically intended for encoding of MPEG-D USAC audio object type (AOT 42) with MPEG-D DRC loudness metadata, though some may support encoding legacy AAC object types.

 xHE-AAC is a mandatory audio codec in the Digital Radio Mondiale standard and is a trademark of Fraunhofer.

 In April 2016, Via Licensing announced the launch of a xHE-AAC patent pool licensing program for 2016.
 In 2018, xHE-AAC was included in Via Licensing's AAC patent pool at no additional cost.

 In January 2021, Fraunhofer announced a test service and trademark program for xHE-AAC and announced that the codec is being used by Netflix.
 Netflix reported that users switched from speakers to headphones 16% less often (due to poor sound quality or inadequate volume) on high dynamic range content when using xHE-AAC instead of HE-AAC.
 Netflix also explained that xHE-AAC allowed them to begin streaming with adaptive audio bitrates to Android devices.
 Fraunhofer also announced xHE-AAC licenses to MainConcept, Poikosoft, and LG. xHE-AAC is supported by the Bento4 DASH/HLS packager.
 In January 2022, MainConcept established a web encoding service to test xHE-AAC.
-In October 2022, xHE-AAC decoding was added to Windows 11 and xBox devices.
+In October 2022, xHE-AAC decoding was added to Windows 11 and Xbox devices.

 Compatibility

 xHE-AAC is supported in Android since Android Pie and in iOS since iOS 13.
 It has been announced that it will be added to watchOS 7 and has been licensed to Microsoft.
-Playing xHE-AAC audio files is supported in foobar2000 with the use of an add-on AAC decoder.
+Playing xHE-AAC audio files is supported in foobar2000 from version 2.25 onwards.
+In October 2022, Windows 11 added support for xHE-AAC in the 22H2 update.